wp-plugins/unique-headers/readme.txt

 == Changelog ==

+Version 1.3.8: Modification translation system to work with changes on WordPress.org.<br />
 Version 1.3.7: Addition of Spanish translation<br />
 Version 1.3.1: Adjustment to match post meta key to other plugins, for compatibilty reasons.<br />
 Version 1.3: Total rewrite to use custom built in system for media uploads.
 Also adapted taxonomies to use ID's and added support for extra post-types and taxonomies.<br />